Uncomment: Tree-sitter Based Comment Removal Tool

 The tool is built with a modular, extensible architecture:

-- Language Registry: Manages both built-in and dynamically loaded languages
+- Language Registry: Manages 49 built-in languages with extensible configuration

 - Configuration System: TOML-based hierarchical configuration with merging